KojiroAsano/PacMen_Exercise-Week7-/README.md

 ## Description:
-  This is assignment from ***Professional Certificate in Coding: Full Stack Development with MERN*** Week7.
   This program consist of javascript, html, and img files.
   When you click the "Add pacman" then the pacman is created.
 When you click the "Start game" the pacmen stat to move.
   When the pacmen reach the edge of the screen, the pacmen change the direction of movement.